Noise-induced hearing loss is extremely common. If you are always around noise that exceeds 85 decibels, your hearing may be irreversibly damaged.

 This is a type of sensorineural hearing loss where hair cells in your inner ear are permanently damaged from noise.

 Noise-induced hearing loss can be caused by long-term exposure to very high levels of noise, which causes a gradual deterioration of your hearing.
 It can also be caused by a single instance of a loud burst of sound that can immediately result in hearing loss.

 More than 17 percent of people between the ages of 20 and 69 have hearing loss that is caused by their recreational or work activities.
 Some examples of noises that can cause hearing loss may include:

 Is It Reversible?

 There is currently no remedy for noise-induced hearing loss.
-You will not be able to take a miracle drug, undergo a surgery or wear a certain type of hearing aid that will be able to restore your hearing ability to what it was before it was damaged by excessively loud noise.
-Once the hair cells in your inner ear, which are responsible for transmitting sound waves to your brain, are damaged or destroyed, they cannot be replaced and are unable to regenerate.
+You will not be able to take a miracle drug, undergo surgery, or wear a certain type of hearing aid that will be able to restore your hearing ability to what it was before it was damaged by excessively loud noise.
+The hair cells in your inner ear are responsible for transmitting sound waves to your brain.
+If noise damages or destroys them, they are unable to regenerate.
 This means that your hearing ability is permanently affected.
 This is why it is essential that you take the necessary steps to protect your hearing.

 Research to Address the Issue